NBISweden/Knox-ePouta/README.md

 The scripts define some variables (in `lib/settings.sh`)
 * `MM_HOME` (that current folder)
 * `TL_HOME` (currently pointing to `/home/jonas/thinlinc`)
-* `MOSLER_IMAGES` (currently pointing to `/home/jonas/mosler-images`)

 The scripts assume that
-* A CentOS6 glance image is installed
+* A CentOS7 glance image is installed
 * The Thinlinc packages are available in `$TL_HOME`
-* And the mosler images are available in `$MOSLER_IMAGES`

 ## Execution
-You can run `micromosler.sh init --all` in order to create the necessary routers, networks and security groups, prior to creating the virtual machines.
+You can run `micromosler init --all` in order to create the necessary routers, networks and security groups, prior to creating the virtual machines.
 It will start the VMs with proper IP information.
-In subsequent runs, `micromosler.sh init` will only create the VMs.
+In subsequent runs, `micromosler init` will only create the VMs.

-Run `micromosler.sh sync` in order to set up the ssh environment and copy the required files to the appropriate servers (along with installing the required packages).
+Run `micromosler sync` in order to copy the required files to the appropriate servers (along with installing the required packages).

-Run `micromosler.sh provision` in order to set up the ssh environment and provision each VM.
+Run `micromosler provision` in order to provision each VM.
 This configures the servers.
 The task should be idempotent.

+Run `micromosler reset` if you want to erase for the provisioning phase did.

-The `micromosler.sh clean` script can be run with the --all flag, to destroy routers, networks, security groups and floating IPs.
+The `micromosler clean` script can be run with the --all flag, to destroy routers, networks, security groups and floating IPs.
 Otherwise, it only deletes the running VMs.